wackerservices/SitemapAutogenerator/README.md

 `ignoreTheseRoutes` is an optional object where each key/value pair is the name of a route you would like to be omitted from your `sitemap.xml` and the value must be `true`.
 To avoid confusion, this may be the route from your Ember app or the path by which you reach this route.
 If your complete URL is `https://mysite.com/contact` and you would like to omit `contact` from your `sitemap.xml`, you would include the following in `ignoreTheseRoutes: { 'contact': true }`.
 If `ignoreTheseRoutes` is omitted, then all routes except for those with the path `"*"` will be added to your `sitemap.xml`.

 `customPriority` is an optional object where each key/value pair where the key is the name of a route and the value is a string specifying a particular `priority` for this route, from `0.0` to `1.0`.
 If `customPriority` is omitted, then all routes will be assigned a priority of `0.5` by default.

+`pathsOutsideEmberApp` is an optional array of external URLs to be included in the generated `sitemap.xml`.

 Please add these to your environment.js file as shown in the example below